 In 2015, she received her master’s degree from the Academy of Music in Maastricht, the Netherlands (Philippe Benoit, Rik Bastiens) and received the ZUYD University Award for her research.
 In 2016/17 she completed the initial study of Willems Music Pedagogy at the Federation International Willems, and in 2019/20 she studied Waldorf Pedagogy at the Institute for the Development of Waldorf Schools and Kindergartens.

-She successfully passed on her knowledge to the younger generations in Slovenia, where the students achieved the highest places in competitions, while the rest maintained and spread their love for music in amateur ensembles.
-She is now continuing her career at the International School of Music in Switzerland.
+She has been exceptionally successful in passing on her knowledge to the younger generations in Slovenia, where her students have achieved top places in numerous competitions, and they continue to maintain and spread their love for music in various ensembles.

 She remains active as a soloist and chamber musician, while writing her own music and developing her voice through jazz music.